qminer/qminer.github.io/anomalies.md

 let ftrSpaceAggr = articles.addStreamAggr(aggrFSA);
 ````

-We use a 'fake' time series tick stream aggregator for the 'Articles' store to trigger feature space aggregate.
-This is why articles store has a 'fake' numeric field 'Number'.
+This prototype examines articles at a constant rate.
+We use an artificial time series to simulate this constant rate.
+We implement it using the tick stream aggregator for the 'Articles' store.
+The model defined before updates at this rate.

 ````javascript
 let aggrT = {